-Map of the diocese of southern Comminges, engraving on laid paper, 1781.
-Paper in good condition.
+Map of the diocese of Mende south, engraving on laid paper, 1781, Aldring sculp.
+Bourgoin scrip.
+Scale of ten thousand toises.
+Paper in good condition; trace of a fold in the middle.
 Plate in excellent condition, perfectly legible.
 Stamped in ink on the front by the publishing company "Munificentia regis optimi.
 Cives L. Confec" ("By the munificence of the best of kings.
 Made by 50 of his subjects.").
 The northern part is in my possession, for sale on my gallery.
-Sheet 100x67, plate 98x59.
-"The maps mentioned above are part of the first large Map of France, entirely surveyed on the ground from operations which develop the general triangulation recently completed.
-The project to establish a general triangulation of the French territory was first undertaken by a team formed around Jean-Dominique Cassini (1625-1712) and his son Jacques (1677-1756), from 1683 to the
+Sheet 99x67, plate 94x62"The maps mentioned above are part of the first large Map of France, entirely surveyed on the ground from operations which develop the general triangulation recently completed.
+The project to establish a general triangulation of the French territory was first undertaken by a team formed around